 If you’re looking for laid back… head to Trillium.
 A brewery with an indoor/outdoor space.

 If it’s nice weather… head to Envoy.
 Arguably Boston’s best rooftop bar giving you views of the city.

 One of Boston’s most famous neighborhoods, thanks to the Boston Redsox, is Fenway.
 Here is where the baseball stadium stands, surrounded by loads of bars and restaurants.
 With sports bars lining Lansdowne Street, Fenway draws a younger crowd and is always packed.
 If you’re in town when the Redsox play tries to catch a game at this iconic field!

 • If you’re looking to eat out while exploring Fenway, try Hojoko for an Asian fusion experience •

 SATURDAY – Depart Boston, Arrive in Provincetown, MA

-Stay: The Benchmark Inn – A seven room bed and breakfast located near the main street in town, Commercial Street.
+Stay: The Benchmark Inn – A seven-room bed and breakfast located near the main street in town, Commercial Street.
 Owned and operated by two men from Sweden, this cozy B&B has been standing since 1850, but you wouldn’t know it.
 With fireplaces in each room, ocean views, and an open dining room welcoming you to breakfast, this is the perfect B&B for one night in Provincetown.
-If you find that it doesn’t suit your needs I’d recommend to check out Airbnb or booking.com, aiming for a place to stay near Commercial Street.
+If you find that it doesn’t suit your needs I’d recommend checking out Airbnb or booking.com, aiming for a place to stay near Commercial Street.